Meghan92/diamondsnowflake/README.md

 Publicly accessible, tested code.

+### develop

+Development environment, mods can be added here.
+It is to avoid development on master.

 ### release/ddmmyy

 This branch is used for merging multiple branches that are ready for public access into the corresponding master branch.
 It is used for integration testing of multiple mods.